maestrooo/metaobject-repository/README.md

 Metaobject-Repository helps structure and simplify interactions with Shopify metaobjects.
 It provides decorators and an intuitive API.
 If your interaction with metaobjects is limited or dynamic, directly using the GraphQL API might be preferable.

+While this library is specialized for retrieving metaobjects, it also offers a thin wrapper around metafields and storefront access tokens, to make it easier to work with.

+> The goal of this library is NOT to offer a repository for all possible kind of resources, so we don't plan to add more repositories.

 ## Installation

 To install the library, use npm: